Recollections of Mr Z. DAVIS, House manager for many years at the Little Theatre on Broadway, later named the Helen Hayes.

-In the old days everything on Broadway was like a fraternity.
+In the old days Broadway was like a fraternity.
 If you wanted to see a show and you were on the inside, meaning you worked there, you went over to the boys at the box office and they got you an empty seat or you stood at the back of the house and nobody paid you no (any) mind.
 That was the way it was.
 Today, not so much.
 Try asking for Hamilton and see where they sit you.